 Eligibility and Selection Criteria

-The aim of the Institute is to expand access to advanced education to students who might not normally have the opportunity to consider graduate study in the social sciences, due to their socioeconomic or other life circumstances.
+The aim of the Nuffield Undergraduate Scholars Institute is to expand access to advanced education to students who might not otherwise have the opportunity to consider graduate study in the social sciences, due to their socioeconomic or other life circumstances.
 We are also looking to enhance diversity within social sciences in UK academia, by encouraging applications from students underrepresented by ethnicity.

 You do not have to be an Oxford undergraduate to apply.
 We strongly encourage applications from students studying outside of Oxford.